 - Forms of power.
 Since antiquity and Aristotle we know that state power is only a fragment of power structures existing in societies: we have also power relations in the household (the Jean Bodin’s obsession), feudal power, various ways you can dominate other people with culture and capital.
 We should see how all this comes together in particular political regimes.

 - Early modern free states.
 Chiefly the Polish-Lithuanian Commonwealth, of course, but also Venice, Florence, Novgorod, Switzerland, Netherlands, the English Revolution, the lineage that stretches to the United States and revolutionary France.

 - History of ideas.
 I’m mostly into Polish-Lithuanian, Rousseauist and Jeffersonian fur collar-wearing republicanism, but we must understand them in the context of their contemporaries and enemies: absolutist ideology, classical liberalism, American federalism and Old World conservatism.
 There’s also the next part in the 19th century, when republican radicalism lives its new adventures in the world of ruling reactionaries and rising socialist and nationalist movements.

 - Computational history.
 Something I tend to be cautious about, but cannot say I haven’t experimented ( ͡° ͜ʖ ͡°)

 - Other social and political history topics that I unilaterally declare interesting.

 What if I’m not able to comment?
 How to contact you?

 I know that in the fight against random link spammers sometimes the casualties are normal readers.
-One way to contact me as to write to the address oldrep (at) protonmail.ch.
-I should also have a room on the Riot.im communicator; look for The Old Republic on matrix.org server.
+The preferred way to contact me as to write to the address oldrep (at) protonmail.ch.

 Can the older posts contain some inaccuracies and oversimplifications?